WISVCH/AoCH/README.md

 - the puzzle for each day is requested only once and 'cached' runtime only, so restarting the server removes the 'cache'.

 ## Start server

+### ENV variables

+The following environment variables are expected:

+* session
+  This is the session cookie of a advent of code user that is enrolled in the leaderboard.
+* leaderboard_id
+  The id of the AOC leaderboard to show.
+Default to the CH leaderboard.
+* SECRET_KEY_BASE
+  A keybase used for security purposes.
+It can be generated with mix phx.gen.secret.
+If you dont have mix installed, any other 32 byte long string will do.

 ### With Mix